 At the heart of the framework, TK’s Vision, Mission, Values anchor CCE key programmes.
-The Socio-Emotional and 21CC competencies, underpinned by school values: Belief in the Ability to Succeed, Integrity, Ingenuity, Charity and Loyalty, shape the beliefs, attitudes and actions of our students.
+The Socio-Emotional and 21CC competencies, underpinned by school values: Respect, Responsibility, Resilience, Integrity and Compassion.

 We adopt the Head-Heart-Hand approach (Lickona, 1991) and aim to impart knowledge, inculcate values and motivate students to take the right actions.

 |Moral Knowing (Head): Awareness & Understanding||Moral Feeling (Heart): Beliefs & Convictions||Moral Action (Hand): Commitment & Demonstration|

 In the design and delivery of the various components of the CCE curriculum, the following guiding principles in the CCP framework below are observed.

 - Whole school approach with engagement of stakeholders

 - Learner-centred: Age-appropriate and supporting progressive development